DaanVervacke/sx-evo-debug/README.md

 ## sx-evo-debug

-A lightweight Dockerized toolkit for debugging CAN traffic on the Dobiss SX Evolution
+A lightweight Dockerized toolkit for debugging CAN traffic on the DOBISS SX Evolution

 ```bash
 Starting CAN interface setup...